PKuravskyi/PetPythonPlaywright/README.md

    to [Optional test arguments](#optional-test-arguments) section to see the list of available arguments during run.

-Example docker-compose command to run only working smoke UI tests in parallel:
+Example docker-compose command to run only working smoke UI tests in parallel
 `docker-compose run --rm test-runner xvfb-run pytest -n 5 -m 'smoke and not wip' tests/ui`

-### How to run tests inside of GitHub:
+### How to run tests inside of GitHub

 1. Go to the **Actions** tab in GitHub.
 2. Find and select the **"Run Playwright Tests"** workflow.